What NationStates is all about.

 - tag: All will send a Telegram to all nations.
 (Please be aware of site rules!)

-- tag: Welcome can be used by Regional Delegates and Founders to set up an automatic greeting to new arrivals in their region.
+- tag: Welcome can be used by Regional Delegates and Governors to set up an automatic greeting to new arrivals in their region.
 This requires no telegram stamps!
-Delegates/Founders can find the appropriate control on their Region Control page.
+Delegates/Governors can find the appropriate control on their Region Control page.
 A region can only have one Welcome Telegram active at a time, and it will be canceled if the sender loses power in the region.

 Filter by Exclusion: You can target your message more finely by excluding some recipients with -.
 This filters out any recipients who meet the criteria.
 Examples: